Why is that an important question?

 - Dentists’ fees should be ‘competitive’ (with each other) and to a certain extent it would make sense to have treatment done by someone who charges ‘less’.

 - You would expect to pay more for a product which is made of a better material (commodity), offered by the same dentist.

-Perhaps it is worthwhile to re-consider that it may serve you best to view Dentistry, indeed, as a service?
+Perhaps it is worthwhile to consider that it may serve you best to view Dentistry as a service?

-- There to be big differences between different practitioners and those differences will affect many aspects of the health, longevity, function and aesthetics of your teeth.
+- There are big differences between different practitioners and those differences will affect many aspects of the health, longevity, function and aesthetics of your teeth.

-- As a service it’s not about what materials are used or even what they are made of.
+- As a service, it’s not about what materials are used or even what they are made of.
 It’s about when, why and how they are used in your mouth.
-Nowadays, all materials sold to dentists or dental technicians have to pass certain very stringent quality standards.
+Nowadays, all materials sold to dentists or dental technicians must pass certain very stringent quality standards.
 One should use different materials for different purposes.

 - Dentists are very dependent on dental technicians.
 As with dentists, there are equally very big differences between different technicians and how they produce their dental restorations for the dentist to use.
 Imagine a really ‘good’ dentist using a very cheap’ technician… how would you feel about that?

 - So the training, experience, expertise of the dental professional would contribute to the ‘quality’ of the service … but what about other aspects, such as time taken not just for the procedures but in addressing the patient’s emotional aspects (regarding dental treatment)?
 Think about the treatment you get from a dentist who sees eight patients a day as compared to the one that has to see twenty, thirty or even forty?